-N. Reports to Board of Education and New Jersey Department of Education
+O. Reports to Board of Education and New Jersey Department of Education

 The Superintendent shall report two times each school year between September and January 1 and between January 1 and June 30 at a public hearing all acts of violence, vandalism, and harassment, intimidation, and bullying which occurred during the previous reporting period in accordance with the provisions of N.J.S.A.
 18A:17-46.
 The information shall also be reported to the New Jersey Department of Education in accordance with N.J.S.A.
 18A:17-46.
 The information reported shall be used to grade each school and each district in accordance with the provisions of N.J.S.A.
 18A:17-46.
-The grade received by a school and the district shall be posted on the homepage of the school's website and the district's website in accordance with the provisions of N.J.S.A.
+The provisions of N.J.S.A.
+18A:17-46.
+The information reported shall be used to grade each school and each district shall be posted on the homepage of the school's website and the district's website in accordance with the provisions of N.J.S.A.
 18A:17-46.
 A link to the report that was submitted by the Superintendent to the Department of Education shall also be available on the school district's website.
 This information shall be posted on the websites within ten days of receipt of the grade for each school and the district.

-O. School and District Grading Requirements
+P. School and District Grading Requirements

 Each school and each district shall receive a grade for the purpose of assessing their efforts to implement policies and programs consistent with provisions of N.J.S.A.
-18:37-13 et seq.
+18:37-13, et seq.
 The grade received by a school and the district shall be posted on the homepage of the school's website and the district's website in accordance with the provisions of N.J.S.A.
 18A:17-46.
 A link to the report that was submitted by the Superintendent to the Department of Education shall also be available on the school district's website.
 This information shall be posted on the websites within ten days of receipt of the grade for each school and the district.

-P. Reports to Law Enforcement
+Q. Reports to Law Enforcement